 Maintaining treatment, compliance, and ensuring phase two engagement “sticks.”

 Upon successful completion of each phase, a defendant can be recommended for graduation.
 Charges related to entry to MAP are then dismissed without prejudice (cannot be charged for same offenses later).

 Our MAP Liaison is a highly specialized and impactful part of the MAP Court team, serving as the conduit of information and support between the defendant, their treatment providers, and the court.

 Who is Eligible

-Adults arrested for a misdemeanor offense, within the cities of Everett, Marysville, Lake Stevens, and Arlington, and where conduct has been linked to mental illness, may be referred to MAP.
+Adults arrested for a misdemeanor offense, within the cities of Everett, Marysville, or Lake Stevens, and where conduct has been linked to behavioral health concerns, may be referred to MAP.
 A mental health diagnosis is not required, but a mental health concern must be present.

 Referrals to the Everett MAP court come primarily from defense attorneys.
 However, a referral can be made by any of the following: jail, defense attorney, prosecutor, mental health provider, law enforcement, medical provider or family member.

 The defense and prosecuting attorneys must agree to bring the referral to the MAP judge.
 A referral must be received and accepted by the MAP judge before sentencing for the most recent offense.

 The Marysville MAP court judge, prosecutor, or defense attorney identify defendants in court that may be a good fit and place their next court appearance (pre-trial) onto a MAP hearing for the defendant to observe.
 A referral may follow if the defendant is interested in this diversion track after observation.